Quit Chasing Payments: 3 Easy Ways to Get Paid on Time

 Documenting your agreement with a written contract may not prevent all payment issues, but it does cut down on the number of dishonest clients who just want to get work for free.
 It also gives you better recourse options when things do go wrong.
-If you’re not sure where to start drafting a freelance contract, check out shakelaw.com.
-This app comes with a library of agreement templates that can be customized, signed, and sent via your mobile device.
+If you’re not sure where to start drafting a freelance contract, check out this recent post on creating simple and effective client contracts.

 Along with a signed contract, get a deposit payment—especially first-time clients.
 Wrapped up in the excitement of getting new work, you may be hesitant to ask for a deposit in fear of “rocking the boat” or irritating your new client, but it’s important to make it known that if you’re not paid, you don’t work.